Pole of inaccessibility: Eurasia

 The Eurasian pole of inaccessibility (EPIA) is located in northwestern China, near the Kazakhstan border.
-It is also the furthest possible point on land from the ocean, given that Eurasia (or even merely Asia alone) is the largest continent on Earth.
+It is also the furthest possible point on land from the ocean anywhere on Earth.

+However, Eurasia (or even Asia alone) being the largest continent does not necessarily mean that its pole of inaccessibility is the furthest from the ocean anywhere.

 Earlier calculations suggested that it is 2,645 km from the nearest coastline, located at 46°17′N 86°40′E, approximately 320 km north of the city of Ürümqi, in the Xinjiang Autonomous Region of China, in the Gurbantünggüt Desert.
 The nearest settlements to this location are Hoxtolgay Town at 46°34′N 85°58′E, about 50 km to the northwest, Xazgat Township (夏孜盖乡 (Xiàzīgài xiāng)) at 46°20′N 86°22′E, about 20 km to the west, and Suluk at 46°15′N 86°50′E, about 10 km to the east.

-However, the previous pole location disregards the Gulf of Ob as part of the oceans, and a 2007 study proposes two other locations as the ones farther from any ocean (within the uncertainty of coastline definition): EPIA1 44.29°N 82.19°E and EPIA2 45.28°N 88.14°E, located respectively at 2,510±10 km (1560±6 mi) and 2,514±7 km (1,562±4 mi) from the oceans.
+However, the previous pole location disregards the Gulf of Ob as part of the oceans, and a 2007 study proposes two other locations as the ones farther from any ocean (within the uncertainty of coastline definition): EPIA1 44.29°N 82.19°E and EPIA2 45.28°N 88.14°E, located respectively at 2,510±10 km (1,560±6 mi) and 2,514±7 km (1,562±4 mi) from the oceans.
 These points lie in a close triangle about the Dzungarian Gate, a significant historical gateway to migration between the East and West.
 EPIA2 is located near a settlement called K̂as K̂îr Su in a region named K̂îzîlk̂um (قىزىلقۇم) in the Karamgay Township, Burultokay County.

 Elsewhere in Xinjiang, the location 43°40′52″N 87°19′52″E in the southwestern suburbs of Ürümqi (Ürümqi County) was designated by local geography experts as the "center point of Asia" in 1992, and a monument to this effect was erected there in the 1990s.
 The site is a local tourist attraction.

 Coincidentally, the continental and oceanic poles of inaccessibility have a similar radius; the Eurasian poles EPIA1 and EPIA2 are about 178 km closer to the ocean than the oceanic pole is to land.